hvishal512/PH5170-Quantum-Mechanics-II/README.md

 # PH5170-Quantum-Mechanics-II
-*Quantum Mechanics is not hard.
+*Quantum Mechaniccal theory is not hard.
 It's interpretation is!*